Earthquake Early Warning (Japan): Hit rate

 The JMA announced the Earthquake Early Warning hit (accuracy) rate for the 2011 fiscal year on 31 May 2012.
 The hit rate is the percentage of warnings issued immediately on the detection of P-waves with a Japan Meteorological Agency seismic intensity scale (震度, shindo) number (0 to 7) within one shindo number of the measured earthquake.

 For the fiscal years 2007–2009, the hit rate was 75 percent or higher (75 percent in 2007, 82 percent in 2008 and 76 percent in 2009).
 The 2010 hit rate fell to 28 percent, due to the number of aftershocks following the 2011 Tōhoku earthquake (which occurred near the end of the 2010 fiscal year); before the earthquake, the hit rate was 72 percent.
 Measurement techniques have since been refined to ignore minor earthquakes, and the hit rate for FY2011 increased to 56 percent.
 The JMA intended to increase the hit rate to over 85 percent by FY2015.

 Inaccuracies

 Although EEW (Earthquake Early Warning) accuracy has been increasing, the following erroneous alarms have been issued:

-March 11, 2011 – The earthquake warning for the Tohoku region underestimated the quake's intensity.